aczerepinski/adamcz/techPosts/example.md

 ### Migrations

 Even though your database already exists, you’ll want migrations in your Phoenix project so that the tables can be used in your test environment.
-The first option is to leverage [MIX ECTO.DUMP](https://hexdocs.pm/ecto_sql/Mix.Tasks.Ecto.Dump.html) and [MIX ECTO.LOAD](https://hexdocs.pm/ecto_sql/Mix.Tasks.Ecto.Load.html) to re-create all tables in one fell swoop.
+The first option is to leverage [mix ecto.dump](https://hexdocs.pm/ecto_sql/Mix.Tasks.Ecto.Dump.html) and [mix ecto.load](https://hexdocs.pm/ecto_sql/Mix.Tasks.Ecto.Load.html) to re-create all tables in one fell swoop.
 This is an attractive option if you have a large number of tables that would be time consuming to document in individual migration files.

 In my case, my application only needed to use a fraction of the existing tables, so dumping/loading all of them felt like overkill and manually migrating them wasn’t much of a burden.
 [CREATE IF NOT EXISTS](https://hexdocs.pm/ecto_sql/Ecto.Migration.html#create_if_not_exists/2) is the right tool for this job, since it will create the table in your test environment while not raising an error in production.